hguomin/danfossiotbootcamp/Lab03 - Development of you IoT Hub device.md

 ## Task 0: Prepare your device app code and environment

-1. Download the source code
-   Download the source code from this link: https://github.com/hguomin/danfossiotbootcamp/blob/master/PerfSensorDevice.zip and unzip it to your local folder.
+1. Download the source code from this link: https://github.com/hguomin/danfossiotbootcamp/blob/master/PerfSensorDevice.zip and unzip it to your local folder.

 2. Navigate to the root folder of the source code - PerfSensorDevice C# project
    ```bash